How to Use MQL5 for Automated Trading on MetaTrader 5

 - Download MetaTrader 5 and open MetaEditor — just hit F4 and you're in.

 - Use the MQL5 Wizard to create your first Expert Advisor template.
-It's a great way to see how everything fits together.

 The best algorithmic traders I know aren't necessarily the best programmers — they're the ones who try out ideas fast.
 Tools like the Pineify MQL5 Coding Agent help you skip the syntax headaches so you can focus on what matters: improving your strategy.
 Start today, test it thoroughly, and only use what the data shows actually works.